penkovski/graceful/README.md

 Note that you should use Go 1.8+

-> You can also just copy the `graceful.Shutdown` function in your project
+> You can also just copy the `graceful.Start` or `graceful.StartCtx` functions
-> and not depend on this repo.
+> in your project and not depend on this repo.

 ### Usage